Introduction: Cob Loaf: Simple, Quarantine-Friendly White Bread

 Dump the dough onto your work surface.
 If necessary, add a little flour, but chances are very good you will not need flour to prevent sticking.

 Pat the dough down to degas it again.
-Using a bench scraper or your hands, continuously tuck the dough under itself until a round ball forms, or boule (bool) if you're impressing your date.
+Using a bench scraper or your hands, continuously tuck the dough under itself until a round ball forms, or boule (bool) if you're impressing your date with your new French vernacular.

 Place the loaf in the center of the prepared baking tin.
 Sift or lightly sprinkle the top with flour to prevent sticking, and cover with a clean cloth.